Natural Dyeing with Avocado dye

 - Beginner’s Guide to Natural Dyes

-But if you want to get started and avoid the whole mordanting stage and dye extraction check out the tea dyed fabric tutorial for a quick and easy way to dye fabric and yarn using tea as the natural dye.
+But if you want to get started and avoid the whole mordanting and extraction stages check out the tea dyed fabric tutorial for a quick and easy way to dye fabric and yarn using tea.